Human Resources Administrative Practice Manual

 |Responsible Office||Human Resources|

-Institutions in the University System of Georgia are authorized to establish policies through which employees may contribute on a voluntary basis unused sick leave to a pool for possible use by another institutional employee who is experiencing a catastrophic illness or injury and who has used all accumulated paid leave.
+University System of Georgia (USG) institutions are authorized to establish policies through which employees may voluntarily donate unused sick leave to a pool for possible use by another institutional employee who is experiencing a serious health condition or whose immediate family member is experiencing a serious health condition and who has used all of their accumulated paid leave.

 Reason for Policy